dart-lang/language/working/0546-patterns/exhaustiveness.md

     If `changed` is empty, then no fields come into play and the result is simply `L`.

-3. Otherwise, the result is a union of extracts where each extract includes one of the changed fields and leaves the others alone.
+3. Otherwise, the result is a union of objects where each object includes one of the changed fields and leaves the others alone.
 This is how we tile over the holes created by subtracting `R`.

-    1. For each field in `changed`, create an extract with the same type as `L` with all fields from `fixed`, this field from `changed` and all other field names in `changed` set to their original space in `L`.
+    1. For each field in `changed`, create an object with the same type as `L` with all fields from `fixed`, this field from `changed` and all other field names in `changed` set to their original space in `L`.